 Wilder Future: Wilder Dorset

 Dorset's wildlife needs your help.
-We need a new law – an Environment Act - to improve protection for our country’s wildlife.
+We believe we need a new law – an Environment Act - to improve protection for our country’s wildlife.
 But not all politicians are convinced and to make sure the law not only protects wildlife but also helps it recover, we need everyone on board.

 We will be working with other Wildlife Trusts to make sure this is a priority, but we need your help to make sure all our local MPs are on board!